asarazan/martok/README.md

 ### Glory to your types!

 TODO
-* Write to proper maven file structure
+* Write to file system
-* Nested objects
+* Multi-file Output
+  * Mostly there, just need to track references for imports
 * enums
 * union types
-* code cleanup
-* override field names
 * date types
 * documentation